avikarto/machineLearningExamples/project_stockPrediction/README.md

 --------------------------------------------------------------------
 --------------------------------------------------------------------

+Part 3: WORK IN PROGRESS

-Part 3: Updating the results of Part 2 by implementing k-fold cross-validation testing with sklearn.linear_model.LinearRegression and sklearn.linear_model.TheilSenRegressor
+Updating the results of Part 2 by implementing k-fold cross-validation testing with sklearn.linear_model.LinearRegression and sklearn.linear_model.TheilSenRegressor